 In Spanish, she summarized her remarks in English, saying that it was important to her that marginalized communities, veterans, women, and minorities are represented in the process, among other issues.

-In his report, Brown praised the division of MMJ, including the 30 staffers in field compliance, investigation, customer service, and IT.
+In his report, Brown praised the division of MMJ.
+That included the 30 staffers in field compliance, investigation, customer service, and IT.

 “You have made the success of this program possible,” Jeff Brown said.